 Did you know that dating, as we think of it, didn't really exist until the 1920's?

-Typically, a young man would be chosen by the girls family to court, or "come calling" on her, when the time was right.
+Typically, a young man would be chosen by the girls family to court, or "come calling" on her when the time was right.

-Meetings would take place at the young woman's home, with her parent's present.
-Maybe she would have danced, or played the piano to entertain her suitor, while her mother set out refreshments and her father engaged the prospective groom in polite conversation.
-But after the First World War ended, a lot changed, especially for women.
+These meet ups would take place at the young woman's home, always with her parent's present.
+She may have danced or played the piano to entertain her suitor, while her mother set out refreshments and her father engaged the prospective groom in polite conversation.

 The older generation lived in horror at the thought of all the rampant promiscuity that was surely going on.
 There was certainly more opportunity for it, and unlike their parent's generation, boundaries weren't nearly as defined as they previously were.
 But enjoying more freedoms than their parents did, didn't eradicate all the values the younger generation grew up with.